-7.17 To bring forward previously developed land for residential development, landowners must achieve an acceptable return over Existing Use Value (EUV).
-Viability guidance provided to both Christchurch and East Dorset in 2010 (Three Dragons) indicated landowners were then seeking an uplift of 20% to 30% above EUV.

-7.18 Affordable housing requirements (onsite or financial contributions) will therefore be waived when verifiable economic viability evidence proves that Residual Development Value (RDV) for a policy compliant scheme (including affordable housing) would result in a land-owner return of less than 130% of Existing Use Value.
-When Residual Development Value is between 130% and 180% of Existing Use Value, the policy requirement will be tapered, rising incrementally from providing half of the affordable housing requirement at 130% of Existing Use Value, to meeting the full affordable housing requirement at 180% of Existing Use Value.
+- 7.17 To bring forward previously developed land for residential development, landowners must achieve an acceptable return over Existing Use Value (EUV).
+Viability guidance provided to both Christchurch and East Dorset in 2010 (Three Dragons) indicated landowners were then seeking an uplift of 120% to 130% of EUV. - 7.18 Incorporating an additional 10% buffer, affordable housing requirements (onsite or financial contributions) will therefore be reduced or waived as appropriate when verifiable economic viability evidence proves that Residual Development Value (RDV) for a fully policy compliant scheme would result in a land-owner return of less than 140% of Existing Use Value. - 7.19 Economic viability evidence supporting an adjustment in affordable housing policy will be required as part of the formal planning process, but may be submitted at pre-application stage for early consideration, subject to valuation advice remaining valid at the time of determining a relevant planning application. - 7.20 In accordance with the adopted viability procedure, all costs for external valuation verification must be met in full by planning applicants.

-7.19 Where RDV is 180% or more of Existing Use Value, affordable housing obligations (onsite or financial) will be required in full.

-7.20 Economic viability evidence supporting an adjustment in affordable housing policy will be required as part of the formal planning process, but may be submitted at pre-application stage for early consideration, subject to valuation advice remaining valid at the time of determining a relevant planning application.

-7.21 In accordance with the adopted viability procedure, all costs for external valuation verification must be met in full by planning applicants.